probabl-ai/skore/sphinx/user_guide/displays.rst

 **why** it looks that way.
-Doing that by hand means wiring predictions, labels, and metrics into matplotlib or seaborn over and over, with slightly different function signatures every time, recomputing expensive steps when you tweak a plot, and juggling notebook “magic” versus scripts that must call ``show()`` explicitly.
+Doing that by hand means wiring predictions, labels, and metrics into matplotlib or seaborn over and over, with slightly different function signatures every time, recomputing expensive steps when you tweak a plot, and juggling notebook "magic" versus scripts that must call ``show()`` explicitly.
 When you finally need the **numbers** behind a chart—for a report, a dashboard, or a statistical test—you often end up duplicating logic or scraping axes objects.

-Skore’s **display** objects target that gap.
+Skore’s :class:`Display` objects target that gap.
 A display is a small, dedicated object you obtain from a **report** (for example via accessors such as ``report.metrics`` or ``report.data``).
 It already holds the computed quantities needed for a given diagnostic view.
 You are not meant to construct displays from scratch; they are the visualization